UFD Gym

-University of Fighting in Düsseldorf (UFD Gym) is a professional martial arts gym situated in German city Düsseldorf.
-Gym was founded by Dijaković brothers, Ivan and Tomislav - in 2013.
-It quickly became successful.
+University of Fighting in Düsseldorf (UFD Gym) is a professional martial arts gym situated in Düsseldorf, Germany.
+It was founded in 2013 by brothers Ivan and Tomislav Dijaković.
 In 2016 they were voted the best MMA Gym in Germany by the German martial arts portal GNP1.de.
 In 2017 UFD Gym was voted as "the best gym of the year in Germany" by the German web portal GFN (German Fight News).

 UFD Gym features professional fighters who have competed in promotions such as the Ultimate Fighting Championship (UFC), Konfrontacja Sztuk Walki (KSW), Professional Fighters League (PFL) and Final Fight Championship (FFC).
-It also features professional boxer such as World Boxing Association heavyweight champion Manuel Charr or European EBU heavyweight champion Agit Kabayel.
+It also features professional boxers including World Boxing Association heavyweight champion Manuel Charr and European EBU heavyweight champion Agit Kabayel.

-UFD Gym also offers membership classes to children and adults in Boxing, Brazilian jiu-jitsu, Kickboxing, Muay Thai, Submission Grappling, Wrestling, MMA and Crossfit.
-Gym also hosted some fighting events such as West German GEMMAF Championship in 2018. or Elite MMA Championship in 2017.